updated 1-2021

 Credits: 5

-Prerequisites: Introduction to Acting
+Prerequisites: Intro to Acting

 Meets requirement(s): Fine & Applied Arts